-Heartland CARES offers FREE rapid HIV testing by appointment or on a walk-in basis at our offices in Paducah at 619 North 30th Street and at public events elsewhere as advertised on our social media channels.
+Heartland CARES offers FREE rapid HIV testing by appointment or on a walk-in basis at our offices in Paducah at 1903 Broadway and at public events elsewhere as advertised on our social media channels.
 Results from rapid HIV tests are available in about 15 minutes; this testing includes an extensive pre- and post-test counseling session.

 What should I expect when I get tested?